Skip to main content

 This topic has also been covered in a strategic webinar, you can access the recording of that here.

-Given that much of the organising and interactions on WhatsApp happens within groups.
-It’s ideal for organisation and collaboration and a great way to encourage distributed leadership.
+Given that much of the organising and interactions on WhatsApp happens within Whatsapp groups it’s ideal for organisation and collaboration and a great way to encourage distributed leadership.
 You can make it easier for your supporters to join groups by sharing ‘click to join’ links within your website pages such as pages that only certain people can access, email blasts (using buttons) and in auto response emails (ie. after someone signs up/RSVPs etc).

 Setting up 'click to join' links is easy.
-You just set up the Whatsapp group and navigate to the ‘invite to group via link’ option, you can then share that URL wherever you need to.
-More info here.
+You just set up the Whatsapp group and navigate to the ‘invite to group via link’ option, you can then share that URL wherever you need to, for example as below on a landing page after a signup page (left) or in an autoresponse message (right).

 It is possible to set up URLs so your users can just click a button and have a pre-written message populate within their WhatsApp app.
 When used in conjunction with recruiter links, this can be a really valuable feature for distributing leadership and getting your supporters to share your message.